 Is The Wealth Matrix a scam?

 Sadly yes, I can tell you right from the off that The Wealth Matrix software is indeed nothing but a scam.
-Instead of helping you to make money the truth is the software will do nothing apart from make you lose it.
+Instead of helping you to make money, the truth is the software will do nothing apart from making you lose it.

 The good news though is that in this review of The Wealth Matrix I’ll not only be uncovering the reasons why it doesn’t really work, but I’ll also be sharing the legitimate alternatives that you can use instead.

 The Wealth Matrix is supposedly an automated trading app & you’re led to believe that it has been built around what its founders call “powerful pattern recognition AI” which according to them means it can make guaranteed profitable trades entirely on your behalf.

 So the idea is that you can simply sign up, make a small deposit with the broker that they recommend & then activate the system in order to have it begin generating you an income all on complete autopilot.

 What’s more, the creators claim that you can begin profiting instantly & that the average member actually earns over $1,000 per day.